A people-centred needs analysis for effective humanitarian action

 [1] Two evaluations of the Cluster Approach, in 2007 and 2010, highlighted the strengths and the challenges of the cluster system.
 Cross-sectoral analysis was highlighted as a key area for improvement. (source: humanitarianresponse.info)

-The development of JIAF 2.0 was coordinated by an interagency Project Management Unit (PMU), which is physically housed in OCHA Geneva, with staff contracted by IOM, until June 2023.
-After June 2023, OCHA will assume full coordination responsibility for the JIAF.
+The development of JIAF 2 was coordinated by an interagency Project Management Unit (PMU), which was physically housed in OCHA Geneva, with staff contracted by IOM, until June 2023.
+After June 2023, OCHA assumed full coordination responsibility for the JIAF.

 For more detail on the JIAF: